 What is WMA Masters?

 The WMA Masters is a non-profit photography award aiming to nurture the growth of photography as an art form in Hong Kong, and to spark discussions of social issues of great importance to Hong Kong through visual images.
 Each year, a focused theme is chosen for the Award.
-In 2012, the inaugural theme of the WMA Masters was POVERTY, followed by AIR, WASTE, IDENTITY, MOBILITY and TRANSITION.
-Theme for the 2018/19 cycle is OPPORTUNITY.
+In 2012, the inaugural theme of the WMA Masters was POVERTY, followed by AIR, WASTE, IDENTITY, MOBILITY, TRANSITION and OPPORTUNITY.
+Theme for the 2018/19 cycle is LIGHT.

 What are WMA programmes?